Welcome to the Premier Website for Professional Business Analysis

 Proposals competing for funding approval may have to clear the hurdle to stay in contention.

-The Hurdle Rate Test is familiar to people in business seeking funding approval for projects, acquisitions, or investments.
-Proposal reviewers and decision-makers generally view these actions as business investments—expenditures that must bring acceptable returns to justify their cost.
-They often use the financial Hurdle Test as a preliminary screening test, to cull out incoming proposals that are not likely to deliver acceptable returns.
+The Hurdle Rate test is familiar to people in business seeking funding approval for projects, acquisitions, or investments.
+Proposal reviewers and decision-makers generally view these actions as business investments—expenditures that must bring acceptable returns to justify their costs.
+They often use the financial Hurdle test as a preliminary screening test, to cull out incoming proposals that are not likely to deliver acceptable returns.

 Define Hurdle Rate and Hurdle Test